-4. Define Program Management Roles and Rules for Engagement
+4. Define Roles and Rules for Engagement

 An independent contractor engagement policy should articulate the reason for your program, and establish roles and responsibilities for all parties involved.
 Develop a standardized program plan with clear rules for identifying, engaging, and managing independent contractors.
 Define who will own compliance across the program, and ensure that key stakeholders and resources are committed to driving adoption.

-5. Create a Streamlined Approval Process
+5. Create a Streamlined Process for Approval

 A key component to adoption is designing a program that is easy for internal teams and independent contractors alike to use.
 Create a streamlined approval process that does not hold independents or internal requestors hostage to bureaucracy or extraneous rules geared towards engagement of traditional employees.

-6. Test Systems used for Contractor Engagement
+6. Test Technology Systems